-Global Africa Region Americas Region Asia Region European Region MedWet This is an ongoing role for the An ongoing regional role.
+Global Africa Region Americas Region Asia Region European Region MedWet An ongoing role for the Bureau.
+An ongoing regional role.
 Follow An ongoing regional role.
 Follow An ongoing regional role.
 Follow An ongoing regional role.
-Follow Bureau.
-Continue to remind CPs of up with Parties their commitment up with Parties their commitment up with Parties their commitment up with Parties their commitment their commitment under Article 3.2 in relation to Article 3.2 and in in relation to Article 3.2 and in in relation to Article 3.2 and in in relation to Article 3.2 and in of the Convention. taking appropriate management taking appropriate management taking appropriate management taking appropriate management action so as to remove sites from action so as to remove sites from action so as to remove sites from action so as to remove sites from Keep under review the functioning the Record, notably where RAMs the Record, notably where RAMs the Record notably where RAMs the Record notably where RAMs of the Montreux Record so as to have been completed. have been completed. have been completed. have been completed. bring forward appropriate recommendations to SC26 for Liaise with Botswana, Comoros, Continue the efforts to work submission to COP8 concerning Guinea, the Gambia and Togo for with Uruguay on the removal of Art.
-3.2 possible inclusion of Ramsar sites Bañados del Este from the Oceania Region on the Montreux Record.
+Follow Continue to remind CPs of their up with Parties their commitment up with Parties their commitment up with Parties their commitment up with Parties their commitment commitment under Article 3.2 of in relation to Article 3.2 and in in relation to Article 3.2 and in in relation to Article 3.2 and in in relation to Article 3.2 and in the Convention. taking appropriate management taking appropriate management taking appropriate management taking appropriate management action to remove sites from the action to remove sites from the action to remove sites from the action to remove sites from the Finalize proposals for presentation Record, notably where RAMs Record, notably where RAMs Record notably where RAMs have Record notably where RAMs have to COP8 on Article 3.2 reporting have been completed. have been completed. been completed. been completed. and the role and functioning of the - - - - Montreux Record, and the STRP's Liaise with Botswana, Comoros, Continue the efforts to work proposals for a Wetland Ecosystem Guinea, the Gambia and Togo for with Uruguay on the removal of Assessment Framework. possible inclusion of Ramsar sites Bañados del Este from the Oceania Region on the Montreux Record.
 Montreux Record.
 An ongoing regional role, in 2001 Respond to and follow up on all to follow up with Parties their expressions of concern about the Liaise with Algeria, Democratic commitment in relation to Article ecological character of Ramsar sites.
 Republic of Congo, Egypt, 3.2 Senegal, South Africa, and Uganda for update on the conservation status of Ramsar sites included in Montreux Record.